mariotavarez/mariotavarez/README.md

   <br>
   🌱 Continuously expanding my expertise in cloud architecture and performance optimization
   <br>
-  🚀 Proven track record of reducing development time by 30% through efficient workflows
+  🚀 Proven track record of reducing development time by 30% and CI/CD pipelines by 40% through efficient workflows
   <br>
   🤝 Seeking opportunities to lead impactful projects in innovative companies
   <br>